 The ocean springs to life, phytoplankton bloom and there is an explosion of krill.
 This generates a feast amongst seabirds, seals, dolphins and whales.

-The marine life of the south-east marine region is diverse and globally recognised for its high level of endemism – species found nowhere else on this earth.
+The south-east marine region is globally recognised for its high level of endemic species - found nowhere else on earth.
 In fact around 85% of the known fish and 62% of the seafloor flora are considered endemic.

 Amazing deep ocean canyons are found here, providing habitat for a diverse range of species, from ancient deep water corals and sponges, to fish and crabs with bizarre adaptations for survival in the deep.
 Superb seamounts off Tasmania can rise as high as 4,000 metres!
 These restrict and intensify deep ocean currents, creating a perfect environment for corals and other bottom-dwelling species.